rajeshvkothari/oom/GIN_README_2508.md

     - Verify DMaaP Service is properly deployed:

-	  Run the command given below and verify that the all containers are up.
+	  Run the command given below and verify that all containers are up.

 	  ```sh
 	  ubuntu@message_router:~/local-dmaap/messageservice/target/classes/docker-compose$ docker ps -a